Miss You (Rolling Stones song): Inspiration and recording

-"Miss You" was written by Mick Jagger jamming with keyboardist Billy Preston during rehearsals for the March 1977 El Mocambo club gigs, recordings from which appeared on side three of double live album Love You Live (1977).
-Keith Richards is credited as co-writer as was the case for all Rolling Stones originals written by either partner or in tandem.
+"Miss You" was written by Mick Jagger jamming with keyboardist Billy Preston during rehearsals for the March 1977 El Mocambo club gigs, recordings from which appeared on side three of the double live album Love You Live (1977).
+Keith Richards is credited as co-writer, as was the case for all Rolling Stones originals written by either partner or in tandem.

 Jagger and Ronnie Wood insist that "Miss You" wasn't conceived as a disco song, while Richards said, "'Miss You' was a damn good disco record; it was calculated to be one."
 In any case, what was going on in discotheques did make it to the recording.
 Charlie Watts said, "A lot of those songs like 'Miss You' on 'Some Girls' ... were heavily influenced by going to the discos.
 You can hear it in a lot of those four-to-the-floor and the Philadelphia-style drumming."

 For the bass part, Bill Wyman started from Preston's bass guitar on the song demo.
 Chris Kimsey, who engineered the recording, said Wyman went "to quite a few clubs before he got that bass line sorted out", which Kimsey said "made that song".
 Wyman recalled: "When I did the riff for 'Miss You' – which made the song, and every band in the world copied it for the next year: Rod Stewart, all of them – it still said Jagger/Richard.
 When I wrote the riff for 'Jumpin' Jack Flash', it became Jagger/Richard, and that's the way it was.
 It just became part and parcel of the way the band functioned."

 Unlike most of Some Girls, "Miss You" features several studio musicians.
 In addition to Sugar Blue who, according to Wood, was found by Jagger busking on the streets of Paris, Ian McLagan plays understated Wurlitzer electric piano, and Mel Collins provides the tenor saxophone solo for the instrumental break.

 The 12-inch single version of the song runs over eight minutes and features additional instrumentation and solos, particularly on guitar.
 It was remixed by Bob Clearmountain, then an up-and-coming mixer and engineer.
 This song, the first edit the Stones did for a 12-inch single, also contains tape repeats and an additional set of lyrics in the second verse, after the line "Hey, let's go mess and fool around you know, like we used to".
 The extended version can be found on The Singles 1971–2006, on the "Don't Stop" CD single and in edited form on the album Rarities 1971–2003 and on the 1990 CD single version of "Angie".
 The single version is available on Jump Back: The Best of The Rolling Stones, Forty Licks and GRRR!.
+Some versions of the original 1978 12-inch record were released on pink vinyl.